Mechanical and Nuclear Engineering

 - Graduating midshipman can compete for one of two programs.
 In one program, VGEP, you begin your Master's degree during the second semester of your first class year, while in the other program, IGEP, you go to graduate school immediately after graduation at the Naval Post Graduate School or a civilian university.
 Mechanical engineering majors have traditionally been very competitive for both of these programs.

-- Are there any internship opportunities for Mechanical Engineers
+- Are there any internship opportunities for Mechanical and Nuclear Engineers

 - Each year several mechanical engineering students participate in summer internships.
-Examples of recent internships include the Naval Dosimetry Center, NOAA Aquarius Underwater Habitat, and Johnson Space Flight Center.
+Examples of recent internships include the Naval Dosimetry Center, Sandia & Oak Ridge National Labs, NOAA Aquarius Underwater Habitat, and Johnson Space Flight Center.
 Internships are a great way to get some real hands on experience and interact with professional engineers.

-- What type of capstone projects do Mechanical Engineers design?
+- What type of capstone projects do Mechanical and Nuclear Engineers design?

-- Each year groups of midshipman, working as a team, participate in a number of design-build competitions such as Formula SAE, FIRST Robotics and Solar Splash.
-However, design projects are not limited to these competitions.
+- Each year groups of midshipman, working as a team, participate in a number of design-build competitions such as Formula SAE, FIRST Robotics, Nuclear Reactors in Space, Solar Splash, and Nuclear Weapons Effects.
+However, design projects are not limited to these areas.
 The faculty often propose ideas, and students are encouraged to propose their own ideas for design projects.
 Some examples of these projects include a folding surfboard, composite snowboard, and weight lifting equipment.